 Trump praises Tiger Woods, Jim Brown for supporting him

-WASHINGTON (AP) — President Donald Trump on Monday praised two African-American athletes after they recently defended him in public.
+Washington, Aug 28 (AP) President Donald Trump on Monday praised two African-American athletes after they recently defended him in public.

 Asked how he'd respond to people who are intrigued by his "friendly relationship" with Trump, Woods told reporters: "He's the president of the United States and you have to respect the office.
 And no matter who's in the office, you may like, dislike personality or the politics, but we all must respect the office."